Neeraj Kabi: Early life

-Neeraj Kabi was born on 12 March 1968 in Jamshedpur, Bihar then (nowadays) in Jharkhand.
+Neeraj Kabi was born on 12 March 1968 in Jamshedpur, Bihar, now in Jharkhand.
 He did his schooling from Loyola School, Jamshedpur.
 Later, he did a diploma in computer science from Symbiosis College, Pune.

 Personal life

-His father's name is Tushar Kabi, and his mother's name is Zarin Kabi.
-He has one brother, Partha Kabi and sister Radhika Virdi.
-He is married to the fashion designer, Deepali Kosta, and the couple is blessed with a daughter, Shatakshi Kabi.He is odia from his father’s side.
+Neeraj Kabi was born to Tushar Kabi, an Odia, and his wife Zarin Kabi.
+He has a brother, Partha Kabi and a sister Radhika Virdi.
+He is married to fashion designer Deepali Kosta, and the couple has a daughter, Shatakshi Kabi.

 Career

 Neeraj Kabi is a self-taught actor, director, trainer who is working towards building a Theatre and Film Residency involved in performance, directing, training and research.
 The techniques he uses are his own discoveries and experiments that he has been working on for many years to evolve his skill of acting in films and theatre.

 Since the last two decades, he has been working as a professional actor with renowned national and international theatre and film directors.
 As a theatre director, he's been exploring the concept of collaborating Indian traditional artistes with urban actors to interpret Indian and Global theatre texts.
 Neeraj has travelled across the country since 1996 to conduct theatre and acting workshops for actors, children and other industries.
 As theatre and films deal with advanced levels of behavioural sciences which can be life changing, these workshops are based on the foundations of deep explorations of theatre philosophies, theatre sciences and theatre arts.